CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 !!! note
         Files that have been encrypted with the _CSC Sensitive Data Services public key_, can be decrypted only when imported in SD Desktop, thus using CSC Sensitive Data             Services.
         If you wish to encrypt the data to transfer them to other services, you need to plan the encryption in advance and use your own encryption key pair.
-For more                 information, check the Data Sharing section in these paragraph below and the [encryption with own permanent key pair paragraph](./data_encryption.md).
+For more                 information, check the Data Sharing section in these paragraph below and the [Data encryption with Crypt4GH for data sharing or encryption with own permanent key pair](./crypt4gh_client.md).